Erdogan talks Syria with Putin and issues warning to Kurds | DW | 22.10.2019

 Read more: Erdogan spokesman: Europeans 'should be thankful to our soldiers'

-"Today is the last day for all terrorists in the region to leave," said Erdogan in advance of a meeting with Russian President Vladimir Putin.
+"Today is the last day for all terrorists in the region to leave," said Erdogan.

 Speaking before his departure for the Black Sea resort of Sochi, Erdogan said he would discuss the fate of towns in northeastern Syria that forces loyal to Damascus had entered.